enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`TypeFamilyDependencies`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TypeFamilyDependencies) |
 | **Flag** | `-XTypeFamilyDependencies`                                                                                                                     |

+This extension allows type families to be annotated with injectivity information using syntax similar to that used for functional dependencies.
+This information is used by GHC during type-checking to resolve the types of expressions that would otherwise be ambiguous.

 #### TypeOperators

 |          |                                                                                                                              |
 |:---------|:-----------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`TypeOperators`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TypeOperators) |
 | **Flag** | `-XTypeOperators`                                                                                                            |

+Type operators is a simple extension that allows for the definition of types with operators as their names.
+Much like you can define term-level operators, this lets you define type-level operators.
+This is a big boon for the expressiveness of type-level APIs.

 #### UnicodeSyntax